 A Marital Settlement Agreement is a negotiated contract containing all the terms of a couple’s divorce action and specifically denotes what they are agreeing to.
 This document should be comprehensive as well as follow legal standards for enforceability.
-Therefore, it is important to employ the assistance of an experienced Pensacola Divorce Attorney to aid in the drafting of your Marital Settlement Agreement.
+Therefore, it is important to employ the assistance of an experienced divorce attorney to aid in the drafting of your Marital Settlement Agreement.

 Equitable Distribution of Assets and Liabilities: Without discussion of the property acquired during the marriage, heated arguments and issues regarding financial downfalls may occur.
 It is important to make a clear and comprehensive list of all the assets and liabilities attributable to you and your spouse.
 These items include TVs, homes, cars, bank accounts, retirement accounts, investment accounts, businesses, insurance policies, furniture, jewelry, student loans, credit card debts, car loans, or mortgage debt.
 Within the distribution, you will be simply assigning a party to each asset and liability.
 When doing to it is important to note the values of these items and also consider the elements that the court would implement if you are unable to come to an agreement.
 After assignment it will be important to note if any items will be sold, such as the home and the specific details regarding the sale.
 For instance, the realtor to be used, who will pay for the upkeep of the home until sold, how the proceeds will be distributed, and the timeline of the sale.
 Or if a party is keeping the home, it will be important to note the specifics of refinancing the mortgage to remove the other spouse from responsibility.
 These items are commonly overlooked however can cause a great deal of litigation in the future.